 When is certification in Agile Leadership possible?

 At this time you cannot yet be certified in Agile Leadership.
 We are still working on developing the certification.
-From today's perspective, we expect to be able to start certifications in 2020.
+From today's perspective, we expect to be able to start certifications in the first half of 2021.

 The use of the STAR methodology in the interview

 In an interview, knowledge about your past behaviour in a certain situation makes it possible to assess your future behaviour in a later, comparable situation with the highest probability.
 It is necessary to know the framework of your past actions and their results.
 For this reason, each example of your past behaviour or past performance must provide information on the three aspects listed below:

 - Situation as the starting point for your actions

 - Procedure, i.e. your concrete actions or measures